 • Is unable to remove it without help.

 • Has special needs and who may feel upset or very uncomfortable wearing the face covering.

 • A person who is unconscious or incapacitated.

 • For children under the age of 13 wearing a face covering is not mandatory.

-However, President Higgins has signed a new Bill into law just last week.
-On 25th October, the Health (Amendment) Bill 2020 came into operation.
-It allows for graduated fines to be introduced as sanctions for breaching Covid-19.
+However, President Higgins has signed the Health (Amendment) Bill 2020 which came into operation recently that allows for graduated fines to be introduced as sanctions for breaching Covid-19.

-This gives additional enforcement powers to Gardai to deal with breaches.
-Under the previous Health Act 1947, a person who commits an offence under this legislation can be fined up to €2,500 euro and/or receive 6 months imprisonment however this was seen by government as disproportionate and the new Bill allows a system of tiered fines to be introduced of up to €500.
-In relation to face masks, an on-the spot fine of €50 euro would apply.
-Failure to pay the fine would leave recourse to prosecution.
+This gives additional enforcement powers to Gardaí to deal with breaches.
+Under the previous Health Act 1947, a person who commits an offence under this legislation can be fined up to €2,500 and/or receive 6 months imprisonment however this was seen by government as disproportionate and the new Bill allows a system of tiered fines to be introduced of up to €500.
+In relation to face masks, an on-the spot fine of €50 would apply.
+Failure to pay the fine could then lead to prosecution.